golanlevin/p5.plotSvg/README.md

 * The p5.plotSvg library allows you to export a p5.js drawing as an SVG file that consists exclusively of scalable 2D vector paths, such as lines, arcs, shapes, polylines, and curves.
 We anticipate that you'll use the SVG files generated with this library to execute your drawings on a vector output device, such as a laser cutter, AxiDraw, or [NextDraw](https://store.bantamtools.com/collections/bantam-tools-nextdraw) pen-plotter.
 * The p5.plotSvg library is intended for use with p5.js, and is modeled after the way in which [PDF exporting](https://processing.org/reference/libraries/pdf/index.html) and [SVG exporting](https://processing.org/reference/libraries/svg/index.html) are implemented in [Processing](https://processing.org/) (Java).
 To use p5.plotSvg, you are expected to manage the timing of a `beginRecordSvg()` and `endRecordSvg()` function in your code.
 * The p5.plotSvg library works by temporarily overriding the functionality of the p5.js drawing commands.
 At the precise moment when you export the SVG, p5 drawing commands like `line()` and `ellipse()` are temporarily redefined so that they not only draw onscreen, but *also* add their data to the SVG file.
 When the SVG is finished saving, the regular definitions of these functions are restored.
+This temporary override model is central to p5.plotSvg's export-on-demand workflow; the library restores original property descriptors after recording so p5.js and other libraries can continue normally.

 ---